 Many modern cameras are not only capable of taking still images, but can also record movies.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the RX10 IV provides a higher video resolution than the T6s.
 It can shoot video footage at 4K/30p, while the Canon is limited to 1080/30p.

 Feature comparison: Sony RX10 IV vs Canon T6s

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the RX10 IV has an electronic viewfinder (2359k dots), while the T6s has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the RX10 IV offers a wider field of view (100%) than the one in the T6s (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the RX10 IV has a higher magnification (0.70x vs 0.51x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Sony RX10 IV, the Canon T6s, and comparable cameras.